johnemmanuelbond/collRC/docs/source/index.rst

-.. color-scheming documentation master file, created by sphinx-quickstart on Mon Oct 20 13:19:05 2025.
+.. collRC documentation master file, created by sphinx-quickstart on Mon Oct 20 13:19:05 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.